Soneji/gocode-login/README.md

 # gocode-login

 ## About
-Student database system allowing the students to log in and out when they come and leave a location.
-Ideal to run on iPads/tablets
+Student database system with docker support allowing the students to log in and out when they come and leave a location.
+Ideal to run on iPads/tablets.
+Installation guide at end.

 ## Screenshots
 ### User Inerface